 Pharmacodynamic effects

 Following capsaicin exposure, cutaneous nociceptors become less sensitive to a variety of stimuli.
 These later-stage effects of capsaicin are frequently referred to as “desensitization” and are thought to underlie the pain relief.
 Sensations from non TRPV1-expressing cutaneous nerves are expected to remain unaltered, including the ability to detect mechanical and vibratory stimuli.
 Capsaicin-induced alterations in cutaneous nociceptors are reversible and it has been reported and observed that normal function (the detection of noxious sensations) returns within weeks in healthy volunteers.
+The neurolytic effect of capsaicin leading to a decrease in epidermal nerve density following topical administration, has also been shown to be reversible in patients with peripheral neuropathic pain.

 Clinical efficacy and safety